NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Introduction

 Many applications in astronomy and meteoritics require stellar yield and nuclear production data.
-Presently, one may use for AGB stars the yields of \citet{Karakas:2010et} which are available for a suitable metallicity and mass coverage, but they are limited to the light elements.
-Heavy element predictions for elemental compositions based on the parameterized post-processing method are available from \citet{bisterzo:10}. \spr\ yields from stellar evolution models are available for a wide range of metallicities from the FRUITY database \citep{cristallo:11}, however only for low-mass stars ($M\leq 3\msun$).
-For super-AGB stars one may use the models of \citet{Siess:2010hj} which do not include heavy elements.
-Several choices are available of massive star yields \citep[e.g.][]{woosley:95,chieffi:04,nomoto:06}.
-These different investigators have used different assumptions on stellar micro physics such as opacities and nuclear reaction rates, macro physics such as mixing assumptions and mass loss, as well as numerical implementation.
-Thus, yield tables stiched together from this range of sources do not only suffer from the inevitable uncertainty in many of the ingredients of such calculations, but also from a significant internal inconsistency, limiting the feedback that the confrontation of stellar models with observations can provide to the modeling.
+Presently, for AGB stars one may use the yields of \citet{Karakas:2010et} which are available for a suitable range of metallicities and initial masses but are limited to providing only the light elements.
+Heavy element predictions for elemental compositions based on the parameterized post-processing method are available from \citet{bisterzo:10}. \spr\ yields from stellar evolution models are available for a wide range of metallicities from the FRUITY database \citep{cristallo:11,cristallo:14}.
+These yields are limited to low-mass stars ($M\leq 3\msun$), except for low metallicities where models up to M=$6\msun$ are included \citep[][]{straniero:14}.
+For super-AGB stars, there is a much more limited amount of choice and while one may use the models of \citet{Siess:2010hj,doherty:14}, the yields for heavy elements are not provided.
+Several choices are available for massive star yields \citep[e.g.][]{woosley:95,chieffi:04,nomoto:06}.
+These different investigators have used different assumptions for the stellar micro-physics (e.g. opacities and nuclear reaction rates) and macro-physics (e.g. mixing assumptions and mass loss); the method with which the numerical solution to the equations of stellar evolution are found is also a factor that one can not ignore.
+Thus, yield tables stitched together from a range of sources such as these do not only suffer from the inevitable uncertainties in many of the ingredients required for such calculations \citep[see, e.g.,][]{romano:10,few:14,molla:15}, but also from a significant internal inconsistency.
+This introduces an additional degree of degeneracy in the feedback obtained from galactical chemical evolution studies about the physics and the assumptions implemented in stellar models.